 During law school, Ms. Harris was on the editorial board of the Cardozo Arts and Entertainment Law Journal, and she worked as a judicial intern for Judge Ralph Fabrizio, Acting New York Supreme Court Justice, Bronx County, Criminal Division.

-Ms. Harris was recognized in 2017 and each of the four years immediately preceding as a New York “Rising Star” for Intellectual Property Litigation by Super Lawyers magazine.
+Ms. Harris was recognized in 2018 and each of the five years immediately preceding as a New York “Rising Star” for Intellectual Property Litigation by Super Lawyers magazine.

 Represented Victorinox Swiss Army in action for trademark infringement, trade dress infringement, unfair competition, false and deceptive advertising, trademark dilution, and copyright infringement against three sellers of counterfeit Swiss Army knives.
 The devices at issue were shoddy imitations of Victorinox's popular SwissFlash Multitool, and defendants were advertising these counterfeit products using Swiss Army trademarks and images without authorization.
 The firm obtained consent judgments from two defendants including injunctive and monetary relief.
 The firm proceeded to obtain a default judgment against a third defendant, and was awarded injunctive relief and substantial statutory monetary relief against the defaulting defendant, including attorneys' fees and costs.
 Victorinox AG v.
 U.S. Flash & Tech.
 LLC, B&B Mega Serv.
 LLC a/k/a XYZ Enter., and Mesmerized Prod.
 Inc. d/b/a LOGOpremiums.com, 09-09266 (S.D.N.Y. filed Nov.
 6, 2009).